triestpa/You-Should-Learn-Regex/README.md

 <br>

-Each script will read the 1test" file, search it using our regex, and print the result (`'1234', '5362', '1'`) to the console.
+Each script will read the `test.txt` file, search it using our regular expression, and print the result (`'1234', '5362', '1'`) to the console.

 ### Language Examples
 #### Javascript / Node.js / Typescript